apernet/hysteria-website/docs/docs/advanced/Full-Client-Config.md

 5. Optional.
 Routing rules.
 Omitting or skipping all fields means that no routes will be added automatically.
 In most cases, just having `ipv4Exclude` or `ipv6Exclude` is enough.
 6. Optional.
 IPv4 prefix to proxy.
 If any other field is configured, the default is `0.0.0.0/0`.
 7. Optional.
 IPv6 prefix to proxy.
 Due to YAML limitations, quotes are required.
 If any other field is configured, the default is `::/0`.
 8. Optional.
-IPv4 prefix to exclude.
-Can be filled with the Hysteria server's address to avoid a loop.
-If you wish to completely disable IPv4 proxying, you can also add `0.0.0.0/0` here.
+IPv4 prefix to exclude. **Add your Hysteria server address here to avoid a routing loop.** If you want to disable IPv4 proxying completely, you can also put `0.0.0.0/0` here.
 9. Optional.
 IPv6 prefix to exclude.
-Due to YAML limitations, quotes are required.
-Can be filled with the Hysteria server's address to avoid a loop.
-If you wish to completely disable IPv6 proxying, you can also add `"::/0"` here.
+Due to YAML limitations, quotes are required. **Add your Hysteria server address here to avoid a routing loop.** If you want to disable IPv6 proxying completely, you can also put `"::/0"` here.

 Note: On Linux, it is sometimes necessary to disable `rp_filter` to allow an interface to receive traffic from other interfaces.